Calder, Saskatchewan: History

-The history of Calder goes back to 1888, when a number of Icelanders and others settled just to the south of the present village, calling it the "Logberg" district or "Logberg of the Northwest Territories".
-By the year 1897, the Icelanders and their other neighbors were quite comfortably settled when a group of Ruthenians from the Austrian provinces of Bukovina and Galicia arrived by rail between 1897–1898 at Saltcoats.
+The history of Calder goes back to 1888, when a number of Icelanders and others settled just to the south of the present village, calling it the "Lögberg" district or "Lögberg of the Northwest Territories".
+By the year 1897, the Icelanders and their other neighbours were quite comfortably settled when a group of Ruthenians from the Austrian provinces of Bukovina and Galicia arrived by rail between 1897 and 1898 at Saltcoats.
 Government agents escorted the new settlers to quarter sections of land where they homesteaded within a five to 10 mile radius of the present site of Calder.
-Additional Romanian immigrants from Bucovina continued to homestead remaining sections south of Calder between 1899–1905.
+Additional Romanian immigrants from Bucovina continued to homestead remaining sections south of Calder between 1899 and 1905.

 In the fall of 1910, the Canadian Northern Railway came through and called the site "Third Siding West of Shellmouth".
 The rail reached the homestead of Mike Rohatensky before halting construction for the winter months.
 A railway loop was built in Calder where the train turned and journeyed back to Russell.

 A petition to incorporate as a village was signed by 13 local business leaders in October 1910.
 Calder incorporated as a village on January 18, 1911.
 It was named after MLA James Alexander Calder.
 The first elections to form a village council were held on January 6, 1911.

 In 1929, the Calder Electric Company brought electric power to the village and several street lamps were erected.